benearnthof/MLPapers/Mathematics/Geometric Perspective on Diffusion Models.md

 Direct connection to Stochastic Differential Equations (SDEs) and other [[Marginal Preserving ODEs]] Neatly unifies generative models in a single, broader (in the sense of less informative inductive priors) framework.

-GPDM analyzes ODE-based sampling of [[Variance Exploding]] SDE formulation and highlights structures in their sampling dynamics.
+GPDM analyzes ODE-based sampling of Variance exploding [[Score-based generative modeling SDEs]] SDE formulation and highlights structures in their sampling dynamics.

 Source and Target distributions are smoothly connected with both
 	Quasi-Linear sampling trajectory and